Skip to main content

 How to protect yourself from data breaches

 There's no foolproof way to avoid a data breach.
-But if you follow these simple tips, you've got a much better chance of keeping your private information away from those who are trying to steal it for personal gain:
+But if you follow these preventive measures, you've got a much better chance of keeping your private information away from those who are trying to steal it for personal gain:

-• Create strong passwords for all of your logins, use a password manager to help you keep track of them, and never reuse passwords.
+• Create strong passwords for all of your logins.
+Weak passwords and a poor hiding spot are a common culprit.
+Use a password manager to help you keep track of them, and never reuse passwords.

 • Delete old accounts you no longer need.